cdomet-d/piscine-cpp/cpp-07/templates.md

 	}
 ```

-`max(x, y)` can now be used for any datatype that will support the operation made by the function, provided that you cast it when using:
+`max(x, y)` can now be used for any datatype that will support the operation made by the function, provided that you specify a type when using:

 ```cpp
 	int res = max<int>(10, 8);